ryangreenio/personal/projects/publications-project.md

 ---
 title: Publications
 emoji: 🦖
-metaDescription: This is a sample meta description.
-If one is not present in your page/project's front matter, the default metadata.desciption will be used instead.
+metaDescription: This is a collection of publications I've written for other websites.
+View some of the content writing and courses I've written.
-date: 2019-01-01T00:00:00.000Z
+date: 2022-01-05T00:00:00.000Z
 summary: Articles I've written for other sites
 tags:
   - content writing